 Inflation fears crept into markets.
 The Fed maintained ultra-accommodative monetary policy including zero interest rates and massive debt monetization.
 2021 was also a nasty year for confidence in major institutions.

 Seasoned metals investors know great fundamentals don’t necessarily mean rising prices.
 Price discovery in the paper markets is broken.
-In the short run, it can be totally disconnected from the factors driving supply and demand for physical.
+In the short run, it can be disconnected from the factors driving supply and demand for physical.

 One of the big questions for 2022 is whether we will see better price performance.